BitcoinSchema/1sat-ordinals/bsv20.md

 #### 1- Transferring whole inscription balance

-To transfer the whole inscriptino balance, you just simple transfer the inscribed ordinal regularly (the same way you would send any other inscription/inscribed ordinal) to someone else.
+To transfer the whole inscription balance, you just simple transfer the inscribed ordinal regularly (the same way you would send any other inscription/inscribed ordinal) to someone else.
 This also works with [ordinal-lock](Ordinal-Lock.md) - and if you cancel a specific ordinal-lock transaction then the tokens would go back to the original owner.

 #### 2- Transferring part of inscription balance